Strauteka/3d-bin-space-utilization/readme.md

 ## Square space utilization core for 3d bin packing algorithm.

 When starting to write algorithm for <strong>`3d Container loading software`</strong> it is hard to understand how to utilize space while adding cargo to it.
-I present you my algorithm of space utilization for 3d container packing software.
+I give you my algorithm / structure of space utilization for 3d container packing software.
-<span style="color:red"><strong>Important! </strong></span>
-<strong>Library does not provide useful packing algorithm:</strong>

-- Demo packing algorithm is only to overview code usage, it helps to start writing your own container packing algorithm.
+- Demo packing algorithm gives you a very good results and understanding about code usage.
-- Although it gives you solid results, each time it will give you different solution for the same problem.
+- Algorithm based on Random and little bit of magic :) Unfortunately, each time it will give you different solution for the same problem.
 - java3d library and Draw3d class gives you quick look / development tool for your algorithm results.

 Notes:

 - Coordinates for `Bin` starts at (`0,0,0`):[`length, height, width`] and goes till defined bin size.

-- Each time, when you add `Cargo` to `Bin` you have to collect new `Bin.emptySpace()` list to know latest information of empty spaces in `Bin`.
+- Each time, when adding `Cargo` to `Bin` core will create `new unmodifiable Bin` with added cargo to it.

-- Core does not provide any restrictions when adding cargo, it provides information of empty spaces.
+- Core does not provide any restrictions when adding cargo, cargo can overlap, if not respected empty space.

-- Cargo can overlap if wrongly added.

 - In `Bin`, `Cargo` rotates at most on six positions / sides.
   ![draw-demo1.jpg](./resources/draw-demo2.png)

 - Detailed info
   - Run demo code.
-  - View demo algorithm: https://github.com/Strauteka/3d-bin-space-utilization/blob/main/demo/src/main/java/org/strauteka/jbin/demo/algorithm PackerEntry.java class
+  - Explore demo algorithm: https://github.com/Strauteka/3d-bin-space-utilization/blob/main/demo/src/main/java/org/strauteka/jbin/demo/algorithm PackerEntry.java class

 # Usage